Mortgage rates are moving higher this week. For California buyers and homeowners, that leads to one question: lock now or wait?

 See current rates and get a personalized quote in minutes.
 No credit check required.

-Start ApplicationCA DRE #01212512 | Free, no-obligation quote
+CA DRE #01212512 | Free, no-obligation quote

-Do not look at rate alone.
+Don't look at rate alone.
+Compare these side by side:

-- Interest rate
+- Interest rate and APR

 - Points or lender credits